 - Before you apply to law school, spend money wisely and pay your bills on time to ensure a good credit record.
 Bad credit will affect your ability to borrow money.
 If possible, pay off credit cards and other consumer debt before law school.

 - Beware of direct marketing from private lenders.
-It is possible to finance your legal education entirely through Federal Stafford and Direct Loans along with Graduate PLUS Loans, which are regulated by the federal government and typically have lower interest rates.
+It is possible to finance your legal education entirely through Federal Stafford and Direct Loans along with Graduate PLUS Loans, which are regulated by the federal government and typically have more borrower protections.